ct-js/docs.ctjs.rocks/docs/ct.types.md

 ### `ct.types.exists(copy)` <badge>new in v1.3</badge>

 Checks whether a given argument is a copy that exists in ct.js' world.
-Falsey variables like undefined ones will return `false`, as well as destroyed copies; the other times, it will return `true`.
+False variables like undefined ones will return `false`, as well as destroyed copies; the other times, it will return `true`.
 This method also works with most PIXI entities, e.g. with `PIXI.Text` and `PIXI.Graphics`.

 ### `ct.types.list['TypeName']`